-Choosing to build a cellular-based private network gives enterprises and agencies the flexibility, control, and security necessary for wireless edge connectivity
+A private cellular-based 5G or LTE network gives enterprises and agencies the flexibility, control, and security to rely on wireless connectivity

-For organizations with a large geographic footprint, setting up a Private Cellular Network can be a cost-effective and secure way to establish a wireless local-area network (LAN).
+For organizations with a large geographic footprint, setting up a private cellular network can be a cost-effective and secure way to establish a wireless local-area network (LAN).
 Wi-Fi for LAN doesn’t upscale cost-effectively, and public LTE or 5G may not fit due to availability or data plans.
-That’s why Private LTE and Private 5G often make sense across places like school districts, distribution centers, Smart Cities, transportation hubs, and manufacturing sites.
+That’s why private 5G and LTE often make sense across places like school districts, distribution centers, smart cities, transportation hubs, and manufacturing sites.

-A Private Cellular Network (PCN) leverages localized micro towers and small cells to provide coverage and connectivity, similar to a scaled-down version of a public cellular network.
+Private 5G and LTE leverage localized micro towers and small cells, or access points, to provide coverage and connectivity, similar to a scaled-down version of a public cellular network.
 It’s a dedicated network that combines the control and fixed cost of a private network with the flexibility, security, and macro-network benefits of cellular.

-There are three basic models for setting up a PCN, with the primary difference being how much or little they’re integrated with public cellular networks and cellular service providers.
+There are three basic models for setting up a private cellular network, with the primary difference being how much or little they’re integrated with public cellular networks and cellular service providers.

-One model is a PCN that uses spectrum that’s already been licensed.
+One model is a private mobile network that uses spectrum that’s already been licensed.
 Network operators offer licensed spectrum directly to enterprises or third-party providers.
-They can also operate a PCN as a managed service with flat-rate pricing.
+They can also operate a private mobile network as a managed service with flat-rate pricing.

 Another model is to use unlicensed spectrum.